kinderp/docker101/README.md

   d9c79449156e   mysql:8.0.19      "docker-entrypoint.s…"   17 minutes ago   Up 21 seconds (healthy)   3306/tcp, 33060/tcp      compose_db_1
   ```

-If you used `docker-compose start` as I did you lost logs (`docker-compse up` always attachs to pid 1 of its containers, you can avoid that running it in detaching mode: `docker-compose up -d`).
+If you used `docker-compose start` as I did you lost logs (`docker-compse up` always attaches to pid 1 of its containers, you can avoid that running it in detaching mode: `docker-compose up -d`).

 To see all logs just run: